Logo Futurismo

 Fernando Resendes | A juvenile sperm whale with some adults

-Given that sounds play an essential role in vital behaviors such as foraging, spatial orientation, social interactions, or breeding, cetaceans find themselves to be very sensitive to loud noises.
+Given that sounds play an essential role in vital behaviors such as foraging, spatial orientation, social interactions, and breeding, cetaceans are very sensitive to loud noises.

-Various forms of human activity at sea such as boating, seismic surveys, or military exercises produce noise levels that interfere with communication and that can have harmful effects on whales and dolphins, altering both their behavior and physiology.
+Various forms of human activity at sea, such as boating, seismic surveys, and military exercises, produce noise levels that interfere with communication and can harm whales and dolphins, altering both their behavior and physiology.

 Humpback whales, for example, have been observed to avoid certain feeding grounds in the presence of noise sources (Risch et al., 2012), while deep divers such as different species of beaked whales have been found to mass strand when associated with military exercises (Fernandez, 2004; Frantzis, 2004).
-It is therefore of essential importance to continue learning about how these animals use sounds and how noises affect them in their environment, in order to be able to design and implement the best management procedures for their protection.
+It is therefore essential to continue learning about how these animals use sounds and how noise affects them in their environment, in order to design and implement the best management procedures for their protection.

 Written by Ramona Negulescu